Mobile Video Challenges and Opportunities: A Chat with Eric Burns

 Mobile video opens up new opportunities for sharing knowledge, communicating important messages, and delivering training.
 At the same time, getting video to phones and tablets can be tricky.
 Device fragmentation, multiple competing video standards, and bandwidth constraints introduce challenges that organizations need to address.

-If you’re interested in discussing how Panopto can help your organization capture and share video on smartphones and tablets, drop us a line or give us a call at (855) PANOPTO.
+If you’re interested in discussing how Panopto can help your organization capture and share video on smartphones and tablets, drop us a line.